Garo Yepremian: Professional career

-During one of his early games with the Lions, they were losing but scored a touchdown in the last 10 seconds of the game.
-Yepremian was sent in to kick the extra point, and he was so excited after converting the point that he went running off the field with his arms raised in celebration.
-Teammate Alex Karras asked Yepremian, "What the hell are you celebrating?"
-Yepremian replied with a phrase made famous on The Tonight Show Starring Johnny Carson: "I keek (kick) a touchdown".
-Yepremian later stated that he never actually said the line, but was made up by Karras.
+Teammate Alex Karras told an anecdote on The Tonight Show Starring Johnny Carson that ended with Yepremian yelling "I keek (kick) a touchdown", Yepremian later stated this never happened.

 After the 1967 season, Yepremian left football to enlist in the United States Army, even though he was not yet a citizen of the United States.
-When he returned to the Detroit area in 1968, however, the Lions chose not to re-sign him, so Yepremian signed a contract to be a kicker/punter for the Michigan Arrows of the Continental Football League.
-The Arrows, however, were a disaster on the field (1–11) and at the gate (drawing barely 4,000 fans a game in Detroit) and folded at season's end.
+When he returned to the Detroit area in 1968 the Lions chose not to re-sign him, so Yepremian signed a contract to be a kicker/punter for the Michigan Arrows of the Continental Football League.
+The Arrows, however, were a disaster on the field (1–11) and at the gate (drawing barely 4,000 fans a game) and folded at season's end.

 After sitting out the 1969 season, Yepremian earned a spot on the Dolphins roster in 1970.
 In his first season with Miami, he converted all 31 extra point attempts and 22 of 29 field goal attempts.
 He led the NFL with 117 points in 1971, and in Super Bowl VI, he scored the only three Dolphin points against the Dallas Cowboys.
-The next year, he was a key member of the 1972 Miami Dolphins "Perfect Season" team — he was the leading scorer and converted on many clutch field goals to help the Dolphins stay unbeaten.
-Yepremian appeared in three Super Bowls (VI, VII, and VIII).